This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 You can either choose to have dinner in Mdina or Rabat or head off to wherever you are staying in Malta and have dinner there.
 If you’re trying to decide where to stay in Malta then make sure to check out my complete guide here.

 The second day of your three days in Malta is going to be an early start so make sure that you get some sleep the night before!

 Today is easy!
 Comino all day.
-Comino is home to some of the best hikes in all of Malta but is probably (definitely) the most famous for the Blue Lagoon.
-A stunning lagoon right next to the boat drop off point.
+Comino is home to some of the best hikes in all of Malta but is probably (definitely) the most famous for the Blue Lagoon, which is a stunning lagoon right next to the boat drop-off point.

 Now, it totally depends on when you have come to Malta as to what time you need to try and get to Comino.
 If you are coming in the offseason then you don’t really need to worry too much about getting the earliest possible ferry across to get a space on the beach.

-Either way, I recommend using the Comino Ferry company (check out their website and schedule here).
-Get the earliest possible ferry you can and enjoy the Blue Lagoon in the morning until the crowds start to come and swarm the place.
+I recommend using the Comino Ferry company (check out their website and schedule here) if you’d rather travel to Comino without a tour boat.
+Get the earliest possible ferry you can and enjoy the Blue Lagoon in the morning before it gets too busy.